DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 Successful requests will return a response body including updates to the `training_status` attribute.

-For more detailed information see the specifications for this [notify DfE that an ECF participant has resumed training endpoint](/api-reference/reference-v3.html#api-v3-participants-ecf-id-resume-put).
+For more detailed information see the specifications for this [notify DfE that a participant has resumed training endpoint](/api-reference/reference-v3.html#api-v3-participants-ecf-id-resume-put).

 #### Example request body: